DChristensen12/DChristensen12/README.md

 Organic: Vanillin — it’s what gives vanilla products their smell and taste!🍦

-Inorganic: Plutonium(III) chloride — it glows faintly warm due to radioactivity ☢
+Inorganic: Plutonium(III) chloride — Its tricapped trigonal prismatic geometry and peculiar behavior in high-temperature salt environments make it a prime subject for molecular dynamics simulations ᵕ̈ ☢

 Organometallic: Uranocene — it glows my favorite color (green) and contains my favorite element: uranium! ⚛